Airline seat fees separate mom from five-year-old twins

 And I believed it — until I heard from Vicki Wallace.

-Wallace was flying from Philadelphia to San Diego on US Airways recently, when the fees led to her being separated from her five-year-old twins, she says.
+Wallace was flying from Philadelphia to San Diego on recently, when the fees led to her being separated from her five-year-old twins, she says.

-Her case is important because airlines have insisted they aren’t forcing their customers to book these “choice” seats for their kids, and that they’ll do everything in their power to make sure families with young children are seated together on a flight, whether they paid more for their seat reservations or not.
+Her case is important because airlines have insisted they aren’t forcing their customers to book these “choice” seats for their kids.
+Airlines also insist they’ll do everything in their power to make sure families with young children sit together on a flight, whether they paid more for their seat reservations or not.

 It all began when Wallace started planning the trip to Philadelphia for Thanksgiving.